isabelroig/DH-150---Isabel-Roig-Penso/Assignment07/README.md

 The color scheme of the page was always meant to have related colors to those of breast cancer, since the majority of the customers from this page would have a experience related to it.
 The pink tones were aimed to be smooth so the human eye would not get tired.

 ## Evidence of Accessibility (color-contrast at least) check.
+SOS

 ## Peer Review: Impression test
+Andreina Penso, November 30th, 2020.

+First Impression: "Wow, it is very pink.
+Is there a specific theme for the page?
+Looks like it is breast cancer related."
+"Buttons are big and clear to read"
+"Love how you can browse through different sections easily" "Ohh, for some reason I cannot access the Bikini section.
+What is happening?
+I was able to access everything else" "The about page should have more information I think!"
+"The top menu has a lot of categories.
+I like it!"
+"The product search tool is good"
+"Nice to see you can sort by different criteria"
+"Does the products have reviews?"
+"I cannor access the wishlist."
+"The cart has an option for discounts!
+Nice!"

 ## In Class Cognitive Walkthrough
 Due to time change issues, I could not attend class the day of the peer-review.
 Because of this, I asked a friend of mine to do a Cognitive Walkthrough of my page.